mantidproject/mantid/docs/source/techniques/ApplyingCorrections.rst

 Iterative multiple scattering corrections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In the calculation of the multiple scattering corrections using the :ref:`SimpleShapeDiscusInelastic <algm-SimpleShapeDiscusInelastic>` algorithm, we have used a :math:`S(Q,w)` file which already contained multiple scattering terms, as we obtained from the workspace.
+In the calculation of the multiple scattering corrections using the :ref:`SimpleShapeDiscusInelastic <algm-SimpleShapeDiscusInelastic>` algorithm, we have used a :math:`S(Q, \omega)` file which already contained multiple scattering terms, as we obtained from the workspace.
-In this case, it would improve upon the multiple scattering results if we perform a second iteration on the :ref:`SimpleShapeDiscusInelastic <algm-SimpleShapeDiscusInelastic>` algorithm, but this time using the new :math:`S(Q,w)` calculated from the multiple scattering corrected reduced workspace.
+In this case, it would improve upon the multiple scattering results if we perform a second iteration on the :ref:`SimpleShapeDiscusInelastic <algm-SimpleShapeDiscusInelastic>` algorithm, but this time using the new :math:`S(Q, \omega)` calculated from the multiple scattering corrected reduced workspace.

 .. figure:: ../images/Scatterings_for_iterations_1_2.png
    :alt: Scatterings_for_iterations_1_2.png.png

-Comparing the results of the scattering weight amplitudes on 2 scattering events form the first and second iteration we can obseve that the scattering for the second iteration is slightly smaller, this is the result of using the corrected :math:`S(Q,w)`.
+Comparing the results of the scattering weight amplitudes on 2 scattering events from the first and second iteration we can observe that the scattering for the second iteration is slightly smaller, this is the result of using the corrected :math:`S(Q, \omega)`.
-If we perform another iteration, correcting the reduced workspace with these results and recalculating the :math:`S(Q,w)`, we arrive at the following results from the third iteration:
+If we perform another iteration, correcting the reduced workspace with these results and recalculating the :math:`S(Q, \omega)`, we arrive at the following results from the third iteration:

 .. figure:: ../images/Scatterings_for_iterations_2_3.png
    :alt: Scatterings_for_iterations_2_3.png

-This plot now shows that the difference between the scattering weigths in iterations 2 and 3 is negligible, and thus we are not correcting further by continuing with the iteration procedure and can stop applying multiple scattering corrections.
+This plot now shows that the difference between the scattering weights in iterations 2 and 3 is negligible, and thus we are not correcting further by continuing with the iteration procedure and can stop applying multiple scattering corrections.

 Effect of Multiple Scattering Corrections on Peak Widths